DanielFerrariR/cypress-fill-command/README.md

 A fill command that fills inputs faster than the cypress native type command.

-This package adds a custom [Cypress][cypress] command that fills inputs and textareas.
+This package adds a custom [Cypress][cypress] command that fills inputs, textareas and content editable elements.
 The type command from cypress has 10ms delay, so it slows the tests a bit.
 This command doesn't have any delay at all.

 ## Table of Contents